Around groups in Hilbert Geometry: Zariski Closure

 We only sketch the proof when the convex is strictly convex.
 The actual techniques for the non-strictly convex case are different but the hypothesis of strict convexity already gives a nice feeling of the proof.

-\begin{lemma}[Vey] Let $\G$ be a discrete subgroup of $\ss$ that divides a properly convex open set $\O$.
+\begin{lemma}[Vey, \cite{MR0283720}] Let $\G$ be a discrete subgroup of $\ss$ that divides a properly convex open set $\O$.
 Then, for every $x \in \O$, the convex hull of the orbit of $x$ is $\O$, i.e $\mathrm{Conv}(\G \cdot x) = \O$.
 In particular, if $\O$ is strictly convex then $\LG= \dO$. \end{lemma}

-\begin{proof} The action is cocompact so there exists a number $R_0>0$ such that given any point $x \in \O$, the projection of the ball $B_x(R_0)$ of radius $R_0$ is $\Quo$; in other word the ball $B_x(R_0)$ meets every orbit.
+\begin{proof} The action is cocompact so there exists a number $R_0>0$ such that given any point $x \in \O$, the projection of the ball $B_x(R_0)$ of radius $R_0$ is $\Quo$; in other words the ball $B_x(R_0)$ meets every orbit.

 Let $p$ be an extremal point of $\dO$.
 We are going to show that $p \in \overline{\G \cdot x}$, and this will prove the first part of the lemma.
 Suppose that $p \notin \overline{\G \cdot x}$.
 Then there exists a neighbourhood $\U$ of $p$ such that $\U \cap \G \cdot x = \varnothing$; but since $p$ is extremal, the set $\U\cap \O$ contains balls of $(\O,d_{\O})$ of arbitrary size, contradicting the first paragraph.